rankaakshay40/Elastic-kibna-with-authentication/README.md

 docker cp es01:/usr/share/elasticsearch/data .

-These two command will copy the config and data directrory to the host system
+These two command will copy the config and data directrory for elasticsearch to the host system

 export ELASTIC_PASSWORD="BvpoIGkN50M4ZiCE5Apm"